 When to fly

-The months of July and August are Cork’s busiest in terms of tourism as a lot of schools are on their summer holidays.
+Many take flights to Cork during the months of July and August as a lot of schools are on their summer holidays.

-The winter months usually comprise Cork’s quietest period of tourism, as this is when the weather is coldest and wettest and this results into cheaper accommodation and flight prices.
+The winter months usually comprise Cork’s quietest period of tourism, as this is when the weather is coldest and wettest and this results to finding accommodation deals and cheap flights to Cork.
 However, the months immediately surrounding the July and August peak months (May, June and September) often enjoy favourable weather but are outside the high season’s crowds and price increases.

 An exciting time to book your flights to Cork is on St. Patrick’s Day.
 St Patrick’s Festival is one of the biggest events held in Ireland which provides free family-fun madness throughout the city’s streets.
 The centre is transformed into an extravaganza of colour, sound, parades and activity.
 There is something for everyone to enjoy at this three day festival from puppet shows and storytelling, to live music and circus walkabouts.
 The parade is at the forefront of the festival and features an array of wacky and brilliant displays from street theatre companies, inflatable floats, tractors, puppets and live bands.